nuxeo/mkto-pd-sync-app/README.md

 }
 ```

-### Usage
+## Processing

+Any call to one of the endpoint enqueue a task to a Google Push task queue that is handling the processing asynchronously but sequentially.

-Any call returns the synchronisation status ("created", "updated" or "skipped") as well as the id of the created/updated resource in JSON.
+It returns the name and the task ETA while tasks return the synchronisation status ("created", "updated" or "skipped") as well as the id of the created/updated entity in JSON.

 ## Testing